-(ii) at first instance the Exchange will investigate the complaint and attempt to resolve it.
-If the complainant is dissatisfied with the Exchange's response or proposals to redress the complaint, the complainant may refer the complaint to the Independent Complaints Commissioner (the "Commissioner") or request that the Exchange refers the complaint;
+(b) at first instance, the Exchange will investigate the Complaint and attempt to resolve it.
+If the Complainant is dissatisfied with the Exchange’s response or proposals to redress the Complaint, the Complainant may request that the Exchange refer the Complaint to an independent Complaints Commissioner (the “Commissioner”) appointed by the Exchange;

-(iii) the Commissioner will, having considered whether the referral is of an eligible complaint, investigate the matter.
-This investigation will be conducted in accordance with the Commissioner's Terms of Reference;
+(c) the Commissioner, if he determines that the referral is of an Eligible Complaint, will investigate the matter in accordance with the Commissioner’s Terms of Reference;

-(iv) following due consideration, the Commissioner will produce a report outlining his recommendations which will be copied to the Exchange and the complainant.
-The Commissioner may recommend a compensatory payment and/or remedial action.
+(d) following due consideration, the Commissioner will produce a report outlining his recommendations which will be copied to the Exchange and the Complainant; and

 There is no restriction on who can bring a complaint against the Exchange, although any complaint handled in accordance with the Procedures must be an eligible complaint as defined in the Procedures.
 Broadly, this includes complaints concerning alleged breaches of statutory duty, the Exchange's rules or the proper operation of the market in relation to: the regulatory functions of the Exchange; business transacted on the Exchange; transactions cleared through the Exchange; and Exchange contracts.